araobp/virtual-showroom/SHOWROOM.md

 <img src="doc/unity_settings5.jpg" width=700>

-## 240-degree panorama pictures cut out from HDRI pictures from PolyHaven
+## 240-degree panorama pictures cut out from HDRI pictures from PolyHave

 The resolution of the panorama pictures taken with iPhone SE: 16010 × 4100 pixels